“Industry collaboration vital for sustainable development”

 Facts

 The Sustainable Development Goals (SDGs) are a collection of 17 global goals set by the United Nations.
 The SDGs cover a broad range of social and economic development issues.
-These include poverty, hunger, health, education, climate change, gender equality, water, sanitation, energy, urbanization, environment and social justice.
+These include poverty, hunger, health, education, climate change, gender equality, water, sanitation, energy, urbanisation, environment and social justice.

 See also